laan71/laan71.github.io/index.md

 # Welcome to the Laan71` homePage!

 This sites main purpose is for school.
-I have just startet an education in computer science at Zealand, Naestved and I am going to use Github as a learning platform and to keep in touch with my teacher(s) and classmates :-)
+I have just startet an education in Computer Science at Zealand, Naestved and I am going to use Github as a learning platform and to keep in touch with my teacher(s) and classmates :-)

 ![Her vises et billede af en datamatiker](https://www.durhamtech.edu/sites/default/files/images/Information-Technology-software-development-PO.jpg)